 Remember when all of a sudden you started seeing more local businesses in search results?
 Unfortunately, it probably wasn’t due to a boom in your local economy (Feb, 2012 was more doom-and-gloom than boom!).
 Instead it was an intentional move by Google to help small businesses compete with the dominant online corporations; if only for their respective local markets.

 The interesting thing here is that customers may now find you more or less easily according to how/where they set their location in Google.
-This is called a ‘personalisation’ of search results.
-Each users’ individual Search History was the first factor used to personalise results, introduced in 2010.
+This is called a ‘localisation’ of search results.
+Each users’ individual search history was the first factor used to personalise results, introduced in 2010.
 By combining this with locality, they ensured that smaller/local businesses still get an opportunity to rank.

 5. Penguin – April 24, 2012